Spiderpig86/Cirrus/README.md

 * [Tooltips](https://github.com/Spiderpig86/Cirrus/blob/master/src/ext/tooltips.css "Tooltips")
   * Add tooltips to any control for contextual info.

+## jQuery
+* The only component that requires the use of jQuery is the `Header` component for toggling the dropdown menu on mobile.
+* It is possible to use these components without jQuery in other frameworks like Angular and React by mimicking the behavior of toggling the class.

 ## Why not other frameworks?
 Even with a multitude of CSS frameworks, some are either too basic to develop more complex websites and some are too bogged down with a lot of styles that don't end up getting used.
 Cirrus is meant to bridge a gap between boilerplate stylesheets and UI frameworks.